 After my son started daycare (it's been almost a year and a half) he developed what I call a chronic runny nose.
 It started as allergies-clear runny nose and watery eyes-but soon his nostrils were always filled with thick yellow and/or green (EW!) mucous.
-A doctor's visit revealed that he had become the recipient of the germs and viruses shared in abundance by children in daycare.
+A doctor's visit

 The doctor prescribed antibiotics and after taking the appropriate doses his nose would stay dry for about a week.
 Then the vicious cycle would start all over again.
 The reason: allergies are not contagious but sinus infections and head colds are contagious and many parents take their children to daycare unaware that they pose a potential threat to their playmates.
 We've been conditioned to believe the only time a child is contagious is if a fever is present.
 But if a child has an infection and they wipe their nose throughout the day (even with tissue) and then play with toys that other children come in contact with or if they touch other children with their hands they are unknowingly passing germs.